sonata-nfv/tng-industrial-pilot/vnfs/eae-edgeanalyticsengine-docker/containers/README.md

 Visit Grafana GUI at `<docker-host>:3000`.
 On Linux `localhost` and on Windows typically `192.168.99.100`.
 Login with admin/admin.
 Login with `admin`/`tango`.

+*TODO: Set env var to point to correct IP and port of CC Prometheus DB.*

 ### Stop

 ```bash